Awesome alligator wood carving

 Using a paring cut or holding your knife like a pencil, separate the tail of the alligator on the right side (photo 12).
 Remove wood from around your cut (photo 13).
 The tail will rest up against the alligator (visible in photo 15) to keep it stable.

-Making stop cut on wood carved alligator8.
+Making stop cut on wood to carve an alligator8.
 Making a stop cut

-Tail marked for removal on wood carved alligator10.
+Setting up shape of tail for carving a wooden alligator10.
 Wood around tail is marked for removal

-Slicing off wood to carve tail on wood carved alligator11.
+Slicing off wood to carve the tail on a wooden alligator11.
 Slicing wood off

-Separating tail on wood carved alligator12.
+Separating the tail with a knife while carving a wooden alligator12.
 Separating the tail

-Removing wood around the tail on wood carved alligator13.
+Removing wood around the tail while carving a wooden alligator13.
 Shaping the tail

-Top of tail on wood carved alligator14.
+View from above to guide how the tail should be carved on a wooden alligator14.
 View of top of the tail

 Refine the shape of your alligator wood carving